 Driving Sustainability Efforts

 Retailers are paving the path forward to act on environmental and social concerns in their direct operations and product supply chains.
 These efforts include reducing energy, greenhouse gases, and waste; ensuring safe and ethical manufacturing working conditions; addressing chemicals of concern; and empowering employees throughout the organization to pursue new sustainable innovation opportunities.
-As federal, state and local regulators develop policies to address environmental and social challenges, it is critical that these be drafted with full consideration of retail operations to avoid creating unintended consequences.
+As federal, state and local regulators develop policies to address environmental and social challenges, it is critical that these be drafted with full consideration of retail operations and supply chain complexities to avoid creating unintended consequences.